 Epimedium 'Black Sea'

-A perennial, forming a foliage clump, up to 10 inches in height.
+A perennial, forming a semi-evergreen foliage clump, up to 14 inches in height.
 Epimedium pinnatum colchicum is a parent.
+It spreads by rhizomes up to 5 inches long.

 The yellow flowers are borne on stalks, up to 15 inches high,during spring.